nomnom-studio/Dice-of-Six/README.md

 *Dice of Six* is an independent game project that merges dice mechanics with incremental and idle gameplay.
 It emphasizes long-term progression, strategic build development, and creative system design.

-The project operates under **nomnom studio**, an individually owned creative software initiative.
+The project operates under **NOMNOM Studio**, an individually owned creative software initiative.
 Its structure and documentation are designed to align with **OPT self-employment eligibility**,
 reflecting continuous, full-time engagement in a professional software development capacity.